IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 by the time we have the in-memory ledger state necessary for validating B_j (ie once we've finished validating block B_{j-1}).

-TODO explain the necessary changelog gymnastics

-TODO explain that this concern is entirely local to the ChainDB's `ChainSel` logic, and so is (TODO totally?) orthogonal to the flush lock, since it's just extensions and many fewer than `k`
+See the Worked examples section below for an (abstract) worked example and some additional relatively low-level discussion, which we summarize here as: this concern is entirely internal to the ChainDB's chain selection logic.

 ## Other large parts of the ledger state